ams3cf/icloud_photos_downloader/README.md

                                         Email address where you would like to receive email notifications.
 Default: SMTP
                                         username
-        -h, --help                      Show this message and exit.
+        --loop                          Flag that indicates the process should continuously run in a loop with a delay --loop_delay                    The number of seconds to wait between each iteration -h, --help                      Show this message and exit.